Chagossian creole

-Chagossian creole (also créole îlois, kreol Ilwa, or just Ilwa) is a French-based creole that was still spoken in 1994 by the 1,800 or so Chagossians, the former inhabitants of the Chagos Archipelago evicted in the early 1970s.
+Chagossian creole, also known as Chagossian Kreol, (also créole îlois, kreol Ilwa, or just Ilwa) is a French-based creole that was still spoken in 1994 by the 1,800 or so Chagossians, the former inhabitants of the Chagos Archipelago in the British Indian Ocean Territory.
+Ilwa is a variety of Mauritian Creole with influences from Seychellois Creole.
 It is currently spoken mainly in Mauritius and the Seychelles.
 There is also a small minority community speaking the language in the United Kingdom.